 We wander and mix with the crowd.
 This chick on skates in a string bikini likes us, or, at least our weed.
 When she asks us to come back to her ‘pad,’ we both giggle.
-I tell her we’re gay.
+I tell her we are gay.
 John gets all red.

 “Now you can tell Debbie what we did today and not havta lie.”

-It’s totally funny.
-But, it reminds him that our afternoon is coming to a close.
+It is totally funny, but reminds him that our afternoon is coming to a close.
 We sit in the swings and watch the sunset.
 It comes early in December.

 “What do you think about the opera themes for each character in the movie?”
 I ask.